Blue & Red ~Fall Seven Times, Stand Up Eight~

 - Since being promoted to J1 in 2000, a rival has joined the same position every year.
 What was the reason for surviving until 09?

 Asari "Really, it was every year.
-During the off-season, I would think, 'Is it my position again...?
-Is it going to be the same this year...?
-That's just how it is.'
-It was a repeating cycle."
+When the off-season came, I would think, 'Is it my position again...
+Is it this year too...
+I knew it would be like that.'
+It was a cycle like that."

 Fujiyama "But we both had special plays.
-On one hand, even if there were things we couldn't change, we were able to change when necessary.
-I think we were blessed with meeting Coach Kuramata (Hisao KURAMATA, current coach at Rikkyo University).
-That led to the birth of a center back who was less than 170 centimeters tall.
-In order to survive in this world, we desperately searched for and established our own unique ways."
+On one hand, there were things that couldn't be changed, but I believe we were also forced to change when necessary.
+I think we were blessed with encounters, starting with our coach Kura-san (Hisao KURAMATA, current Rikkyo University coach).
+That led to the birth of a center-back who is less than 170 centimeters tall.
+I believe I was able to desperately search for and establish a way that only I could do to survive in this world."

-Asari "Fuji-san's interception is truly an amazing skill."
+Asari "That interception by Fuji-san is really an amazing skill."

-Fujiyama "Even that one play was something we created through our own desperate thinking in order to survive.
+Fujiyama "Even that one play was something I created by desperately thinking to survive.
 That's why others can't imitate it.
-The balance and positioning of Sari, for example, are the same.
-Each person has a different sense, and it's about how we can shape it and turn it into a necessary weapon."
+It's the same with Sari's sense of balance and positioning.
+Everyone has a different sense, and it's about how to shape that and turn it into a necessary weapon."

 The day Fuji and Sari cried